-Arleigh Burke vessels, along with USN cruisers and LPDs, are being fitted with the BAE Systems Australia mk53 Nulka active missile decoy system.
-Nulka is a hovering rocket system, which seduces incoming missiles away from the ship.
+Arleigh Burke vessels, USN cruisers, and LPDs will be fitted with the BAE Systems Australia mk53 Nulka active missile decoy system.
+Nulka is a hovering rocket system, which guides incoming missiles away from the ship.

-Nulka was developed by the Australian Defence Science and Technology Organisation in Canberra and Lockheed Martin Sippican in Massachusetts.
-In November 2008, USS Higgins (DDG 76) became the 100th USN vessel to be fitted with Nulka, with 33 more planned.
+Nulka was developed by the Australian Defence Science and Technology Organisation in Canberra and Lockheed Martin Sippican in Massachusetts, US.
+In November 2008, USS Higgins (DDG 76) became the 100th US Navy vessel to be fitted with Nulka, with 33 more planned.

-The air search and fire control radar for the Aegis system is the Lockheed Martin AN / SPY-ID 3D phased array radar, operating at E / F band.
-Surface search radar is a DRS Technologies AN / SPS-67(V)3 C-band (5.4-5.8GHz) radar.
-There is also: Raytheon SPS-64(V)9 I-band navigation radar and three Raytheon AN / SPG-62, I / J-band radars for fire control.
+The Aegis system has an air search and fire control Lockheed Martin AN / SPY-ID 3D phased array radar, operating at E / F band and a surface search DRS Technologies AN / SPS-67(V)3 C-band (5.4-5.8GHz) radar.
+The system also has a Raytheon SPS-64(V)9 I-band navigation radar and three Raytheon AN / SPG-62, I / J-band radars for fire control.

-The sonar suite is the Lockheed Martin SQQ-89(V)6, which includes Edo Corporation AN / SQS-53C bow-mounted active search and attack sonar and the AN / SQR-19B passive towed array.
+The sonar suite is the Lockheed Martin SQQ-89(V)6, which includes the Edo Corporation AN / SQS-53C bow-mounted active search-and-attack sonar and the AN / SQR-19B passive towed array.

-The suite has been upgraded to SQQ-89(V)15 on over 100 Arleigh Burke (DDG 51) destroyers to allow deployment of the Lockheed Martin AN / WLD-1 remote minehunting system.
+The suite was upgraded to SQQ-89(V)15 on more than 100 Arleigh Burke (DDG 51) destroyers to allow the deployment of the Lockheed Martin AN / WLD-1 remote mine-hunting system.